aptech/docs/docs/CR-sylvester.rst

 Remarks
 -------

-The equation AX + XB = C will not have a unique solution if the eigenvalues of the matrices A and -B are equal.
+The equation :math:`AX + XB = C` will not have a unique solution if the eigenvalues of the matrices *A* and *-B* are equal.
 In this case an error will be returned.

 .. seealso:: Functions :func:`hess`, :func:`schur`

-sylvester matrix equation